bucketteOfIvy/traffic-talk/readme.md

 explanation: disinvestment in redlined areas may have led to less safe infrastructure, leading to the disparities we observe today.

 <p style='fontsize:5px'>*But unfortunately unproveable with current data</p>

+## A quick file structure and setup

+The key files in this repo are:

+* `Wimer Traffic Lightning Talk` : the actual slides of my lightning talk

+* `data/` : the actual data for my repository

+* `notebooks/` : EDA and figure creation notebooks

+* `scripts/` : python scripts used for data collection (namely for interaction with the Chicago Data Portal).

+* `figures/` : figures used in my presentation, and from some of the draft versions of the presentation.

+If attempting to run my notebooks, be sure to run `scripts/get_crash_data.py` first to acquire full crash datasets.